FOR572: Advanced Network Forensics and Analysis

 - Time permitting, provide recommendations on how the victim can prevent, detect, or mitigate a repeat compromise by the same or another similarly advanced attacker

 !!IMPORTANT - BRING YOUR OWN SYSTEM CONFIGURED USING THESE DIRECTIONS!!

 It is critical that your CPU and operating system support 64-bit so that our 64-bit guest virtual machine will run on your laptop.
 VMware provides a free tool for Windows and Linux that will detect whether or not your host supports 64-bit guest virtual machines.
 For further troubleshooting, this article also provides good instructions for Windows users to determine more about the CPU and OS capabilities.
-For Macs, please use this support page from Apple to determine 64-bit capability.
+For Apple OS X users, please use this support page from Apple to determine 64-bit capability.

-Please download and install VMware Workstation 10, VMware Fusion 6.0, or VMware Player 6.0 or higher versions on your system prior to class beginning.
+Please download and install VMware Workstation 11, VMware Fusion 7, or VMware Player Plus 7 or higher versions on your system prior to class beginning.
 If you do not own a licensed copy of VMware Workstation or Fusion, you can download a free 30-day trial copy from VMware.
 VMware will send you a time-limited serial number if you register for the trial at their Web site.
-VMware Player is a free download that does not need a commercial license.
-Most students find VMware Player adequate for the course.
+VMware Player Plus is a free download that does not need a commercial license.
 Please note that other virtualization software is not supported in the lab environment, and may not successfully run the supplied virtual machines.

 MANDATORY FOR572 SYSTEM HARDWARE REQUIREMENTS:

-MANDATORY FOR572 SYSTEM SOFTWARE REQUIREMENTS (Please install the following prior to the beginning of the class):
+MANDATORY FOR572 SYSTEM SOFTWARE REQUIREMENTS (Install the following prior to the beginning of the class):